jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

 #.
 Close the SVD window by clicking the OK button.

 #.
+Having determined there are multiple components in the peak, We will now use
-We will now use EFA to attempt to extract out the two scattering components in the
-    main peak in this data.
-Right click on the **phehc_sec.sec** item in the Series list.
+    EFA to attempt to extract out the two scattering components in the main peak in this data.
+Right click on the **phehc_sec.hdf5** item in the Series list.
     Select the “EFA” option.

+    *   *Tip:* You can skip right to using EFA if you know you have multiple components in your peak.
+It does not require the SVD window to have been open first.

     |efa_panel_png|